mozilla/ActiveData/docs/SQL Shortcomings.md

 ----------------

 Qb is a query language optimized specifically for hierarchical databases, nested JSON, and data warehouses.
-A deliberate feature of a Qb is it's JSON; so can be easily manipulated by code.
-Many of the SQL's shortcomings are a result of SQL not having no macros.
+A deliberate feature of a Qb is its JSON; so can be easily manipulated by code.
+Many of the SQL's shortcomings are a result of SQL having no macros.

 ###Splitting credit and debit